kuritkaj/codewinder/lib/intelligence/tools/README.md

 Tools are used by the ReAct Agent to accomplish one or more tasks.
 Currently, tools are added to the context window of the LLM via the prompt, see ReActAgent#createPrompt.

-## Code Evaluator
+## CodeExecutor

-CodeEvaluator creates and executes an anonymous function based on a provided specification.
+CodeExecutor creates and executes an anonymous function based on a provided specification.
 This works best with GPT4; GPT3.5 Turbo is great at writing code, but can't consistently get the format correct.

 The key to this functionality is the prompt: